 What is shatter THC concentrate?

-This is a caramel-like type of THC concentrate that is not so easy to smoke, compared to others.
-THC shatter normally has up to 80% THC.
-It has to be heated with a butane torch before you can smoke it.
+This is a caramel-like type of THC concentrate that is not so easy to smoke compared to others.
+THC shatter typically has up to 80% THC.
+It has to be heated before you can smoke it.

 Is synthetic THC legal?

 Yes, it is, in a couple of medicines.
 Drugs containing synthetic THC (called dronabinol) are Epidiolex, Marinol, Syndros, and Cesamet.
 They are used for treating nausea and vomiting, mostly in cancer patients.

 What's better for pain, CBD or THC?

 CBD is a better option for neutralizing local pain.
 At the same time, THC works better for overall pain since it has a greater effect on the brain and the way it perceives pain.